mcmanus-git/Singapore-HDB/tom/README.rst

 XGBoost
 ---------------

 * Although XGBoost training and prediction can be accelerated with CUDA-capable GPUs (allowing approximately 6X - 8X faster training vs conventional CPU), it should be noted that it gave *slightly* different results than the CPU-trained model.
 These differences were usually at the fourth or third decimal point level, but they did exist.
-XGBoost contains a parameter called the tree_method, which is set to ``hist`` on CPU and set to hist or ``gpu_hist`` on GPU.
+XGBoost contains a parameter called the tree_method (tree construction algorithm), which is set to ``hist`` on CPU and set to hist or ``gpu_hist`` on GPU.

 * It turns out that the tree method ``hist`` and ``gpu_hist`` algorithms are actually different.
 This was manifested in different prediction results for a larger type dataset (which ours was).